radRoy/cloud/README.md

 Here is a link to one's [github account associated ssh keys](https://github.com/settings/keys), where one can see whether there are ssh keys already in one's github account, amongst others.

 Although this is redundant regarding above guides, I recommend to [generate a new ssh keypair & adding them to your github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) for every new remote.

+Another redundant but useful information is how to actually clone (this repo) via ssh from the CLI (e.g., via Git Bash), assuming correct set up of ssh key pairs (above guides): `git clone git@github.com:radRoy/cloud.git`.